 Do you shop at Kroger?
-If you do, you are about to get one step closer to BPA-free shopping thanks to a proactive move by the supermarket chain to ban BPA from its canned foods and receipts.
+If you do, you will be one step closer to helping keep plastic out of landfills and oceans thanks to a proactive move by the supermarket chain to ban plastic bags from all of its stores by 2025.

-Cincinnati-based Kroger announced last week that in addition to making sure there is no BPA in the baby products it sells, the store is ridding the chemical from its store brand canned foods and purchasing BPA-free paper for its store receipts.
+In 2011, Kroger announced it was ridding Bisphenol A (BPA) from its store brand canned foods and purchasing BPA-free paper for its store receipts.

 Grocery store analyst David J. Livingston thinks Kroger’s move might encourage other retailers to take make similar changes.
 "This stuff could be perfectly safe, but if the customers think it’s not, then Kroger is making this move to keep them happy," he observed.

 Editor's note: This article has been updated since it was originally published in May 2011.